 Thursday: PE afternoon

-Our timetable changes through the year as the children build up more stamina for longer whole class learning sessions.
-Keep your eyes on our class page for our new class timetable.
+Our timetable changes through the year as the children build up more stamina for longer whole class learning sessions

 For more information on our EYFS Curriculum, take a look at our Curriculum pages.